Viktor Saneyev

 Viktor Danilovich Saneyev (Виктор Данилович Санеев; ვიქტორ სანეევი; 3 October 1945 – 3 January 2022) was a Georgian triple jumper who competed internationally for the USSR.
 He won four Olympic medals – three golds (1968, 1972 and 1976) and one silver (1980).
 Saneyev set the world record on three occasions.
 He was born in Sukhumi, Georgian SSR, trained in Sukhumi and Tbilisi, and died in Sydney.

 Athletics career

-Saneyev was born into a poor family, with a disabled and paralyzed father who died when Saneyev was 15 years old.
+Saneyev was born into a poor family in 1945, with a disabled and paralyzed father who died when Saneyev was 15 years old.
 He took up athletics in 1956, training in the high jump at the Gantiadi boarding school; his first coach was Akop Kerselyan.
 Six years later Kerselyan advised him to specialize in the triple jump.
 In 1963 Saneyev finished third in his first All-Union competition – Schoolchildren's Spartakiad.

 His first major success came in 1968, when he won both the USSR Championships and the 1968 Summer Olympics, where on 17 October he set the World Record twice, 17.23 m and 17.39 m.
 On the same date four years later, in Sukhumi, Saneyev improved the World Record to 17.44 m.
 He won gold medals at the 1972 Summer Olympics and at the 1976 Summer Olympics and a silver at the 1980 Summer Olympics.

 He also won the 1969 and 1974 European Championships, the 1970, 1971, 1972, 1975, 1976 and 1977 European Athletics Indoor Championships.
 Saneyev was USSR champion in 1968–71, 1973–75 and 1978.

 1980 Olympics

 Saneyev came to the 1980 Olympics hoping for a fourth gold medal, though he understood that several jumpers had better chances for a gold, especially the world record holder João Carlos de Oliveira of Brazil.
-Soviet Jaak Uudmäe won the gold medal (17.35 m), followed by Saneyev (17.24 m) and Oliveira (17.22 m).
+Estonian Jaak Uudmäe won the gold medal (17.35 m), followed by Saneyev (17.24 m) and Oliveira (17.22 m).
 The event was marred by controversial judging.
 Five out of seven jumps by Australia's Ian Campbell were discarded, as well as four jumps by De Oliveira; Uudmäe had two fouls and Saneyev one.
 All IAAF inspectors were pulled out of the field on the day of the triple jump final and replaced by Soviet staff.

 Both Campbell and De Oliveira jumped beyond Uudmäe's leading mark more than once, but all of these jumps were discarded despite protests.
 The longest of Campbell's jumps was ruled a "scrape" foul: the officials claimed his trailing leg had touched the track during the step phase, though it was unlikely to scrape and jump that far.
 Saneyev did not contest his foul, though it also fell on his strongest jump.
 He later noted that the winning jump by Uudmäe was likely overstepped.
 Saneyev retired after the 1980 Olympics.